Sim007/vbangularindocker/README.md

 - copy the package.json
 - npm install
 - copy the files
-- run the ng serve
+- run ng serve

 Each Dockerfile starts with FROM.
-We will take a base image with Linux OS alpine and node.
+We will take a base image with Linux OS
+- alpine
+- node
 Check dockerhub for the tags

 The Dockerfile can look like this:
 ```